judell/AnnotationPoweredSurvey/README.md

 ## Notes

 The `requires` syntax includes only the minimum set of patterns implied by the CredCo questionnaire.
-The syntax will definitely need to evolve/improve/simplify as other patterns emerge.
+The syntax will likely need to evolve/improve/simplify as other patterns emerge.

-The app remembers the selection sent from the host page.
-That's convenient for this survey, which includes a series of questions whose answers want to anchor to the article's title.
-But if you proceed to a new question that requires a different selection, there isn't yet a mechanism to enforce that.

-Question-writing is trickier and more verbose than it should be.
-If the basic approach pans out, it may be worth investing in tool support to validate the JSON, and perhaps provide a guided question-writing experience.
-But first things first, let's prove that the basic approach enables annotators to process articles quickly, painlessly, and accurately, and to reliably deposit answers into the annotation layer for use both as interactive overlay and source of structured data.

-For the CredCo app, we assume that annotators will be placed into individual Hypothesis groups, each of which will also have the project coordinator as a member.
+For the CredCo app, annotators will be placed into individual Hypothesis groups, each of which will also have the project coordinator as a member.
 That means the coordinator can <a href="https://jonudell.info/h/facet/">export</a> data from each of the per-annotator groups.
 It also means that we'd need to copy the data to the Public layer if/when that's desired.

-It's possible to undo an answer by deleting the corresponding annotation, but you need to find the most recent one, which might be in Hypothesis' Annotations or Page Notes tab depending on whether it's anchored or not.
-It should be straightforward to provide an Undo button that obviates the need to find the most recent annotation.

 If you close the app window during a survey, then relaunch from the bookmarlet, your prior context will be read from the annotation layer and restored.